Inequality Constrained Trajectory Optimization with A Hybrid Multiple-shooting iLQR: HM-iLQR: Hybrid Multiple-shooting Iterative Linear Quadratic Regulator

-Since Augmented Lagrangian method has a fast convergence rate at first several iterations, coarse trajectories with slight constraint violation can be obtained rapidly.
-In the first stage, we wrap up MDDP with Augmented Lagrangian (AL-MDDP) as in \cite{HowellIROS2019}, then update the multipliers after one iteration of the inner MDDP solver.
-AL-MDDP is explained in Algorithm \ref{alg:almddp}.
+In the first stage, we wrap up M-iLQR with Augmented Lagrangian (ALM-iLQR) as in \cite{HowellIROS2019}, then update the multipliers after one iteration of the inner M-iLQR solver.
+ALM-iLQR is explained in Algorithm \ref{alg:almddp}.